 By night, kick up your sea legs and indulge in sunset cocktails and gaze at uninterrupted views of the starry southern night sky.
 As a grand finale of this luxury seven day expedition, indulge in sunset drinks on an uninhibited sand cay.

 One could call Crystalbrook masters in luxury.
-Indulge with a clean conscious at Cairns’ first five-star hotel in over 20 years at Riley, a Crystalbrook Collection Resort.
+Indulge with a clean conscious at Cairns’ first five-star hotel in over 20 years at Crystalbrook Riley.
 From the paperless check-in, recycled wooden room key and absence of plastic drinking bottles and straws at the resort’s three on-site restaurants, the subtle touch points of sustainability woven through the property is refreshing.

 Spend your days lounging in a cabana by the pool sipping on a signature cocktail and book in for some me-time at Eléme Day Spa where the therapists will personalise your experience to suit your desires.
 Wind down the day overlooking the ocean at Rocco, Cairns’ only rooftop bar.